biopython/biopython/Doc/README.rst

 Formatting code examples
 ------------------------

 Code examples should be formatted using minted.
 Also, the Biopython tutorial uses its own system for testing code examples, which is located in ``test_Tutorial.py``.
-You can read more about this system in `section 21.4 of the Biopython Tutorial <http://biopython.org/DIST/docs/tutorial/Tutorial.html#htoc316>`_.
+You can read more about this system in the testing chapter of the Biopython Tutorial.

 Here is an example::